nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 The node MUST send a `TransactionListQuery` message containing the list of missing transaction references.
 This message MUST also add a new `conversationID`.

-If the resulting list of transactions is empty and the `LC` value in the message is equal to or higher than the highest Lamport Clock value of the node, then the node MUST send a `State` message.
+The node then calculates a temporary XOR value by applying TX hashes from the filtered list to its own XOR value.
+If the temprorary XOR value doesn't match the XOR value of the peer and the `LC` value in the message is equal to or higher than the highest Lamport Clock value of the node, then the node MUST send a `State` message.
 See §6.2.1.

 #### 5.2.3 Transaction List

 When a node receives a `TransactionListQuery` message, it MUST respond with a `TransactionList` message.
-This is a response type message so it MUST include the sent `conversationID`.
+This is a response type message, so it MUST include the sent `conversationID`.
 Transactions that resulted from a `TransactionListQuery` MUST have been present in that message.
 Unknown transactions references SHOULD be ignored.
 Transactions that resulted from a `TransactionRangeQuery` MUST have an LC value that is within the requested range.